 2. Health & Human Service: Programs and missions that align, expand, collaborate, and maximize resources for positive sustainable community, individual, and family health and social services.
 Improve quality of life for all residents.

 3. Community Enhancement & Art and Culture: Programs and missions that encourage access, amenity, and quality of life that welcome and encourage population growth and economic stimulus.

 4. Nonprofit Capacity, Mission Sustainability and Reinvention: Inspire and encourage the untapped potential of the nonprofit sector.

 Knoxville Community Fund Teacher Mini- Grants

 In an effort to enhance the classroom experience at Knoxville School District 202, the Knoxville Community Fund is offering an ongoing grant program for Knoxville teachers.
 Through this grant, Knoxville teachers can apply for up to $500 per teacher, per year.
-The Knoxville Community Fund steering committee has allocated a total of $2,000 of their grant funds for 2020 toward this program.
-Applications may be submitted between February 15 and April 1 of each year.
-Grant awards will be announced after May 1.
-Funds may then be accessed through the District office and must be spent by the close of the following school year.
+Awarded funds may be accessed through the District office and must be spent by the close of the following school year.